 From the point of view of ordinary sophonts, Darwins are notoriously stable and predictable, and are generally considered to be relatively "safe" to be near.
 Even independent Darwins operating outside of civilized regions do not mistreat lesser beings or otherwise suddenly change their behaviour towards them.
 The Deorvyn/Deorwyn atrocities in the Newlife system are an infamous (and as far as known the only) exception.

-Most aspects of Darwin society are incomprehensible, but they do tend to settle in communities of twenty to a hundred or so, separated by no more than a few light seconds, apparently for the transapient equivalent of company and conversation.
+Most aspects of Darwin society are incomprehensible to ordinary sophonts, but they do tend to settle in communities of twenty to a hundred or so, separated by no more than a few light seconds, apparently for the transapient equivalent of company and conversation.
 Though some individuals may wander for centuries at a time, most pick a region and "settle in" for tens or even hundreds of years.

 Darwins seem to move freely and easily among other transapients, and generally appear to enjoy amicable relationships with them.
 Though many have remained true to their original Zoeific memeplex, there are others who have joined the other major transapient memeticities, or who appear to operate independently.